Evolution of SPI-induced disruptions in ASDEX Upgrade: Disruption phases

-As the fragments enter the plasma, some of the outer flux surfaces might break-up and part of the \acl{Wth} is lost conductively/convectively as observed in JOREK simulations described by W.~Tang~\etal~\cite{Tang_2025, Tang_2026}.
-The strong radiation during the \ac{MFA} will lead to an additional loss of plasma pressure.
-As the position control of the \ac{DCS} can not react on this timescale (\mbox{$< 1$~ms}), this loss of pressure ($\beta$) results in a movement of the plasma towards the central post (see ``Rcurr'' signal~\& circle-marker in \subfig{PME}{b, f}) and together with a changing value of \ac{li}, the plasma shape also changes (triangular-markers and corresponding signals in~(b, c)).
-At the same time, a strong radiation source is visible in the \ac{UHS} recordings between the upper divertor and the central post, shown in \subfig{disruption_phases}{7--9} labeled as ``post injection''.
+As the fragments enter the plasma, some of the outer flux surfaces might break-up and part of the thermal energy is lost conductively/convectively as observed in JOREK simulations described by W.~Tang~\etal~\cite{Tang_2025, Tang_2026}.
+The strong radiation during the MFA will lead to an additional loss of plasma pressure.
+As the position control of the discharge control system~(DCS) can not react on this timescale (\mbox{$< 1$~ms}), this loss of pressure ($\beta$) results in a movement of the plasma towards the central post (see ``Rcurr'' signal~\& circle-marker in \subfig{PME}{b, f}) and together with a changing value of the plasma internal inductance~($li$), the plasma shape also changes (triangular-markers and corresponding signals in~(b, c)).
+At the same time, a strong radiation source is visible in the UHS recordings between the upper divertor and the central post, shown in \subfig{disruption_phases}{7--9} labeled as ``post injection''.